Nitin653/Nitin653/README.md

 - 👋 Hi, I’m @Nitin653
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java developer or web developer
+- 🌱 I’m currently learning java or web developing
 - 💞️ I’m looking to collaborate on ...
 - 📫 For any query contact me :
 - Email :- ny725592@gmail.com